The US Naval Academy is looking for future leaders to participate in two summer camp programs. And they are reaching out to our town.

 The camps are in Annapolis.
 So, what’s the Southborough connection?

-According to Jim Hegarty, most of the 8th graders at Trottier visit USNA during their annual trip to Washington, DC.
+According to Jim Hegarty, most of the 8th graders at Trottier visited USNA during their annual trip to Washington, DC.
 And Southborough has a strong connection to the academy:

 For more information or to apply for either program, click here.
-You can also contact the Office of Admissions at (410) 293-1858.
+You can also contact the Office of Admissions at firstname.lastname@example.org, or (410) 293-1858.